Diabetes Inspired Me to be a Health Coach

 Diabetes Discovered by Mistake

-I was diagnosed with T2D around the fall of 2014 when I started grad school.
+I was diagnosed with type 2 diabetes (T2D) around the fall of 2014 when I started grad school.
 It was actually discovered by mistake.
 I would blackout after doing intense workouts and eventually, I blacked out and hit my head on my dining table.
-After seeing my primary doctor, it turned out to be low blood pressure, but after a few more labs they also noticed my A1C was going up — to around 6.5-7 percent.
+After seeing my primary doctor, it turned out to be low blood pressure, but after a few more labs they also noticed my A1C was going up—to around 6.5-7 percent.
 I was diagnosed as pre-diabetic and put on Glucotrol.
 I tried metformin but it was way too hard on my stomach.
-I tried cleaning up my nutrition and working out, but less than a year later I was full-blown diabetic; my sugars were averaging around 150 mg/dl.
+I tried cleaning up my nutrition and working out, but less than a year later I was full-blown diabetic; my blood sugars were averaging around 8.3 mmol/L150 mg/dL.
 I’ll never forget when I found out.
 I was referred to a diabetic educator and she began explaining insulin and what the next steps were, but no one had told me I was officially diagnosed as diabetic before that.
 I bawled right in her office because I found out at that moment that I had failed my body.
 So I was surprised in a sense, but everyone on my mother’s side is diabetic, so it almost felt inevitable.
-Most of my family members have diabetes – aunts, uncles, and my brothers.
+Most of my family members have diabetes—aunts, uncles and my brothers.
 My grandmother and mother were both diabetic too.
 We don’t really discuss it unless one of us is having a complication, then everyone shares their remedies or recipes from their experience.